cmprsk/valkyrie/_posts/2016-06-09-Estimate-of-the-number-of-patients.md

 permalink: /sample-size/
 ---

 When we designed the Valkyrie trial several different considerations were made on how to calculate the number of patients to be recruited for the trial.
-In the end, the decision fell on the way as described in the project methodology (translated from portuguese):
+In the end, the decision fell on the way as described in the project [methodology][meto] (translated from portuguese):

   - #### 5.7.Sample size: